[Introduction] An HHKB-style split keyboard is coming!

 A USB-C cable

-Con-through (optional)
+Consul (optional)

-Required if assembling without soldering using KeebMicro-C.
+: Necessary if you are assembling without soldering using KeebMicro-C.

 BLE Micro Pro (optional):